bouness/SecurePassManager/README.md

 SecurePass Manager solves this critical problem by providing a **military-grade encrypted vault** for all your credentials.
 Unlike cloud-based password managers that store your data on remote servers, SecurePass Manager keeps everything encrypted locally on your device.
 Your sensitive information never leaves your computer, ensuring maximum protection against data breaches and unauthorized access.

-With sophisticated security features like automatic firewall protection, secure proxy support, and encrypted clipboard handling, SecurePass Manager goes beyond basic password storage to provide comprehensive digital protection.
+With sophisticated security features and encrypted clipboard handling, SecurePass Manager goes beyond basic password storage to provide comprehensive digital protection.
 Whether you're a security-conscious professional, a privacy advocate, or someone who simply wants to stop forgetting passwords, SecurePass Manager offers the perfect balance of robust security and user-friendly convenience.

 ## Comprehensive Security Features